aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/extract-content-between-nodes-in-a-document/_index.md

    1. If a [BookmarkStart](https://reference.aspose.com/words/python-net/aspose.words/bookmarkstart/) or [BookmarkEnd](https://reference.aspose.com/words/python-net/aspose.words/bookmarkend/) node is passed, this option defines if the bookmark is included or just the content between the bookmark range.
    1. If a [CommentRangeStart](https://reference.aspose.com/words/python-net/aspose.words/commentrangestart/) or [CommentRangeEnd](https://reference.aspose.com/words/python-net/aspose.words/commentrangeend/) node is passed, this option defines if the comment itself is to be included or just the content in the comment range.

-The implementation of the **extract_content** method is found below .
+The implementation of the **extract_content** method you can find [here](https://github.com/aspose-words/Aspose.Words-for-Python-via-.NET/blob/master/Examples/DocsExamples/DocsExamples/programming_with_documents/contents_management/extract_content_helper.py).
 This method will be referred to in the scenarios in this article.

-The following code example shows how to extract blocks of content from a document between specified nodes:

-{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Contents Management-extract_content_helper-CommonExtractContent.py" >}}

 We will also define a custom method to easily generate a document from extracted nodes.
 This method is used in many of the scenarios below and simply creates a new document and imports the extracted content into it.

 The following code example shows how to take a list of nodes and inserts them into a new document:

-{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Contents Management-extract_content_helper-CommonGenerateDocument.py" >}}

-These helper methods below are internally called by the main extraction method.
-They are required, however as they are not directly called by the user, it is not necessary to discuss them further.

-The following code example shows how to use helper methods by the **extract_content** method:

-{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Contents Management-extract_content_helper-CommonExtractContentHelperMethods.py" >}}
+{{< gist "aspose-words-gists" "399801c9a5e656ed05aa2d7ac5ebc41e" "generate-document.py" >}}

 ## Extract Content Between Paragraphs